 Should a Hartwick student request a referral to an outside provider or require counseling or psychological services beyond those offered by the Counseling Center, counselors will work with the student in identifying community resources which meet his or her needs.
 Examples of services beyond those offered at the Counseling Center include long-term counseling requiring multiple sessions each week, counseling for students with eating disorders that require intensive medical, psychiatric and/or nutritional services, drug and alcohol assessment and treatment, and other similarly complex services as determined by the Director of Counseling.
 Students are responsible to follow-up on any referrals they may receive, and the student is responsible for the costs of any outside services.

 A medical leave of absence is for those students whose emotional or psychological/ psychiatric well-being would be better served by taking a semester or more away from Hartwick, for a more intensive form of treatment than the Counseling Center staff can reasonably provide.

 Students seeking a medical leave must have a therapeutic relationship with a member of the College Counseling Center staff and/or a documented history of contact with a mental health professional(s) in which acute psychological distress has objectively been identified in order to receive consideration.
 A medical leave is granted upon approval of the Perrella Wellness Center Medical Director.
-Students on leave for emotional/ psychological issues can not pre-register for classes or obtain housing until cleared to return by the Perrella Wellness Center Medical Director.
+Students on leave for emotional/ psychological issues may pre-register for classes or obtain housing before being cleared to return; however if a student is not cleared to return, the classes and housing assignment will be rescinded.
 This clearance is no sooner than 30 days prior to the beginning of the semester of planned re-entry.